This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, combine the melted butter and brown sugar.
-Pour this mixture into the ramekin, spreading it evenly to cover the bottom.
+• In a small bowl, mix the melted butter and brown sugar.
+Pour the mixture into the ramekin, spreading it evenly to cover the bottom.

-• Place a pineapple slice in the ramekin and add the cherry in the center hole of the pineapple.
+• Place a pineapple slice in the ramekin and put a cherry in the center of the pineapple.

-• In another small bowl, cream together the softened butter and sugar until well mixed.
+• In another bowl, cream the softened butter and sugar together until well combined.

-• Incorporate the egg yolk and vanilla extract into the butter and sugar mixture, mixing thoroughly.
+• Add the egg yolk and vanilla extract, mixing until smooth.

-• Pour the batter over the pineapple in the ramekin, smoothing the top with the back of a spoon.
+• Pour the batter over the pineapple in the ramekin and smooth the top with the back of a spoon.

-Bake for 30 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+• Bake for 30 minutes, or until a toothpick inserted into the center comes out clean.

-• After baking, place the ramekin on a cooling rack for 15 minutes.
-Then, cover the ramekin with a plate and carefully invert it.
-The cake should easily release onto the plate.
+• Let the cake cool in the ramekin on a rack for 15 minutes.
+Then, place a plate over the ramekin and carefully flip it to release the cake onto the plate.

 Notes

-• Butter the Ramekin: Be sure to generously butter the ramekin for easy cake release.
+• Butter the Ramekin: Generously butter the ramekin to ensure the cake releases easily.

-• Even Fruit Layer: Arrange the pineapple and cherry neatly for a beautiful presentation after flipping the cake.
+• Arrange the Fruit: Neatly place the pineapple and cherry for a beautiful presentation when flipped.

-• Check for Doneness: Insert a toothpick into the cake; it should come out clean when done.
+• Check Doneness: Insert a toothpick into the cake; if it comes out clean, it’s ready.

-• Cool Before Flipping: Let the cake cool for a few minutes in the ramekin before flipping to prevent breaking.
+• Cool Before Flipping: Let the cake cool in the ramekin for 10–15 minutes.

 Nutrition